joehtet/alarm_clock-/README.md

 # CLI Pomodoro Timer

-Python script to run a CLI timer that does two things:
+An application for time management and productivity utilizing the Pomodoro Technique.
+This program is a simple Python script that runs a timer on the command line.
+It does two things:

 ## 1) Start a pomodoro timer